google/go-containerregistry/cmd/ko/README.md

-A caveat of this approach is that it will not work if your container is configured with `imagePullPolicy: Always` because despite having the image locally, a pull is performed to ensure we have the latest version.
+A caveat of this approach is that it will not work if your container is configured with `imagePullPolicy: Always` because despite having the image locally, a pull is performed to ensure we have the latest version, it still exists, and that access hasn't been revoked.
+A workaround for this is to use `imagePullPolicy: IfNotPresent`, which should work well with `ko` in all contexts.

-Images will appear in the Docker daemon as `ko.local/github.com/foo/cmd/bar`.
+Images will appear in the Docker daemon as `ko.local/import.path.com/foo/cmd/bar`.

 ## Configuration via `.ko.yaml`